-As part of our recent Kintsugi rebrand (and my training), I’ve been tasked with doing some market research for digital agencies in Perth.
-I’m very new to the industry, so it has been really interesting to learn what kind of information (and misinformation) there is out there for clients about how to choose a digital agency.
+As part of our recent Kintsugi rebrand (and my training), I’ve been tasked with doing some market research on digital agencies in Perth.
+I’m very new to the industry, so it has been really interesting to learn what kind of information (and misinformation) there is out there for clients, about how to choose a digital agency.

-There’s a lot of articles out there about “how to choose a digital agency”, and one of the many recurring ideas that appear to be popular among industry experts, is the advice that you should NOT use agencies that haven’t worked with clients in your respective industry before.
+There really appears to be a lot of articles on “how to choose a digital agency”.
+One of the many recurring ideas that appear to be popular among industry experts, is the advice that you should NOT use agencies who haven’t worked with clients in your respective industry before.

-To rephrase, potential clients are being told they should ONLY work with a digital agency that has worked with their competition.
-Or let’s face it – are possibly STILL working with the competition… because if that relationship is working out, why would they leave…?
+To rephrase, potential clients are being told they should ONLY work with a digital agency that has worked with the clients’ competition.
+Or let’s face it – are possibly STILL working with the competition… because if that relationship is really working out, why would they leave…?

-Allow me to explore that a bit from my perspective – which while I’m new to this industry, having previous employment in the defence force, hospitality, helping run a small business for many years, and as a volunteer in a committee role which allows me to work with people from many other industries, along with plenty of other interesting life experiences – is actually a pretty broad perspective…
+Allow me to explore that a bit from my perspective – which while I’m fresh to working in this industry – having previous employment in the defence force, hospitality, helping run a small business for many years, and as a volunteer in a committee role which allows me to work with people from many other industries, along with plenty of other interesting life experiences – is actually a pretty broad perspective…

-The main objective in hiring a digital agency, no matter which services you’re paying them to provide, is to be able to sell your business better.
-Whether it is creative & engaging content, AdWords and PPC research, or hitting every SEO target you can imagine… you want to beat your competition.
+To me, the main objective in hiring a digital agency, no matter which services you’re paying them to provide, is to be able to sell your business better.
+Whether it is creative & engaging content, AdWords and PPC research, or hitting every SEO target you can imagine… you want to be doing better than your competition.

 Any decent marketing agency will follow a process of discovery, that is tailored to your business, to best deliver you those results.
 A large part of this is an honest and open discussion about your business strategy, and learning all about the inner workings of your business.

-If your agency is working with the competition, there’s always the risk that you could find yourself wondering – is one of you getting slightly less than what you’re paying for??
+If your agency is working with the competition, there’s always the risk that you could find yourself wondering – are one of you getting slightly less than what you’re paying for??
 Hard to know.
-Also hard to know if it’s you, or the other guy.
+Also hard to know if it’s you, or if it’s the other guy.

-I’m willing to bet, the second you see their business appearing above yours in a Google search, you’re going to wonder if it’s you…
+I’m willing to bet, the second you see their business appearing above yours in a Google search, you’re going to start to think it might be you…

-Does it matter if the Agency has not worked in your industry before?
+Does it really matter if the agency hasn’t worked in your industry before?